A connected, vibrant, and accessible landscape that enhances the quality of life for all

 visit & explore

-Schuylkill Highlands covers 6 counties
+Schuylkill Highlands covers six counties and includes:

 725